 From what I have played, it is hard to find a match, but when you do, you battle an intense opponent that looks like they have bought a couple things and just crush you.
 It would probably be better for friend games, but it felt like you must have a super upgraded machine to even barely compete.

 The game plays like most boxing types, but features an interesting stamina bar that affects when you should hit or not.
 It also has a bit of a wonky feel, but I guess that what you would get from giant robots.

 Real Steel does capture the feel of what boxing might be like if robots were the ones in the ring.
 There are many strategies to be learned and tons of awesome customizing, but I didn’t like how much seemed like you needed to pay for in order to be a better robot.
 It was also at the start un-enjoyable getting beat, then getting crushed online.
 It was an overall neat play and featured a really well built customization area.

-Review Done on Real Steel for Xbox 360
+Real Steel for Xbox 360